CissyGuhanGuan/GettingAndCleaningData/README.md

 - 'CodeBook.md' - a description of the data set

-- 'solution.csv' - the final data
+- 'data.txt' - the final data

 - 'run_analysis' - the r script